 China's economy was facing a challenging recovery since the abandoning of restrictions in December 2022 after years of stringent COVID lockdowns as the latest data had demonstrated that the worst of the slump had been over.
-Consequently, the outlook for GDP growth in 2023 is going to improve.
+During 2023, China's gross domestic product increased by 5.2%, hitting the target of about 5%, over the previous year.
+Hence, it is anticipated that the recovery will continue in the near future.

-With the population shrinking in 2022 for the first time in the last six decades, this would have effects on the demand for housing in coming years.
-Nevertheless, policymakers had signaled that they were prioritizing economic growth in 2023, with a key focus on boosting consumption, investment and etc. in the PRC.
-In addition, the government recently took steps to ease its regulatory overhaul of the technology industry and to reverse some of the restrictions on the real estate market.
+With the population shrinking in 2022 for the first time in the last six decades and this negative growth in population continued in 2023, this would have effects on the demand for housing in coming years.
+Nevertheless, policymakers had signaled that they were prioritizing economic growth, with a key focus on boosting consumption, investment and etc. in the PRC.
+In addition, the government recently took steps to reverse some of the restrictions on the real estate market.